 Data on mental disorders among the general population with a special emphasis on minority groups.
 Joins together three national surveys: the National Comorbidity Survey Replication (NCS-R), the National Survey of American Life (NSAL), and the National Latino and Asian American Study (NLAAS).
 CPES permits the investigation of cultural and ethnic influences on mental health.

 “HMCA is sponsored by the Robert Wood Johnson Foundation, the largest health care philanthropy organization in the United States.
 HMCA is the official data archive of the Foundation, and is devoted to preserving and making available research data that have significant secondary-analytic value for expanding knowledge on, and ultimately contributing to, improvement of the health of people in the United States.”

 “The goal of IFSS is to provide researchers, educators, students, policy makers, and others with a data resource to examine issues related to families and fertility in the United States spanning five decades.
 IFSS provides access to ten individual national studies of fertility encompassing the Growth of American Families (GAF), National Fertility Surveys (NFS), and National Surveys of Family Growth (NSFG) as well as a single dataset composed of harmonized variables across all ten surveys.
 Anal

 A free ICPSR account is required to download data.
-The account must be created on-campus and accessed from on-campus at least once every six months to otherwise access ICPSR restricted data off-campus.
+The account must be created and accessed every 6 months from on-campus or through the proxied link above.
+Visit this guide for more information.